RSA Board

 The RSA is an association incorporated under the Victorian Associations Incorporation Reform Act.
-It is managed by a board of seven that meets monthly via Zoom.
+It is managed by a board that meets every second month via Zoom.

 The board has appointed two subcommittees.
 The Finance Advisory Subcommittee monitors the Society’s income and expenditure and the performance of investments and recommends changes thought desirable to maintain a prudent investment strategy.
 The Editorial Subcommittee oversees the development and production of the Society’s publications.